Whimsy Stick

 All-done and settle cue

 Verbal all-done, toy completely put away.
 Then ask for a place or down-stay and reward calm.
 In an apartment, the settle cue does the job a backyard normally handles.
-Don’t skip this step.
+Do not skip this step.
 The session ends with arousal unresolved if you do.

 From the Training Files

-4-year-old Corgi in a one-bedroom apartment, barking complaints from neighbors
+4-year-old Corgi in a one-bedroom, noise complaints from neighbors

 The owner was walking 45 minutes morning and evening.
 The dog was still barking at every hallway sound, destroying shoes, and doing zoomies at 9pm that shook the floor.
 The building manager had issued a noise warning.